 UC Davis: Brand overview

 The time when the institution of higher learning came into being was 1905.
-At first, it was an agricultural department of the University of Berkeley, and only then, in 1959, it received the status of a university.
-Now the University of California, Davis, is a major center, the seventh in the California system of higher education.
+At first, it was an agricultural department of the University of California, Berkeley, and only in 1959 did it receive the status of a university.
+The University of California, Davis, is a major center, the seventh in the California higher education system.
 It is known for its management, law, veterinary medicine, and medicine departments.
 According to U.S. News & World Report, UCD ranks 14th on the list of public universities in the United States.
 It also conducts research in all core disciplines and has an R1 level.
-Its athletic teams are members of NCAA Division I.
+Its athletic teams are members of the NCAA Division I.

-In 1909 based on this department was officially established University Farm School with a 3-year professional training program.
-But it did not grant any degrees, so students enrolled in it for a short period to complete an internship and then leave again to study in Berkeley.
+In 1909, based on this department, the University Farm School was officially established with a 3-year professional training program.
+However, it did not grant any degrees, so students enrolled briefly to complete an internship and then left again to study at Berkeley.
 This was inconvenient, and interested parties began agitating for the separation of the college at Davis from the parent institution.
 Eventually, in 1922, the Board of Trustees was forced to introduce a four-year program with a bachelor’s degree.

 Meaning and history